buildkite/docker-buildkite-agent/README.md

   buildkite/agent
 ```

-Alternatively, if you create your own image based off `buildkite/agent`, you can copy a hooks into the correct location:
+Alternatively, if you create your own image based off `buildkite/agent`, you can copy your hooks into the correct location:

 ```dockerfile
 FROM buildkite/agent